ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 head(LPD_biome_sum)
 ```

+Next we will explore how populations from two of these biomes, temperate coniferous and temperate broadleaf forests, have changed over the monitoring duration.
+We will make the `biome` variable a factor (before it is just a character variable), so that later on we can make graphs based on the two categories (coniferous and broadleaf forests).
+We'll use the `filter()` function from `dplyr` to subset the data to just the forest species.

 ```
 # Subset to just temperate forest species -----
   # Notice the difference between | and & when filtering